Geometric generalizations of the square sieve, with an application to cyclic covers: Introduction

 \subsection{Main goals}

-The purpose of the present paper is to investigate the General Problem in a particular function field setting.
-Precisely, our goals are two-fold: \begin{enumerate} \item[(I)] to provide a nontrivial upper bound for the General Problem when $K = \F_q(T)$, $\cal{O} = \F_q[T]$, $\X = \P^n_K$, $\Y$ is a prime degree cyclic cover of $\X$, and $\eta$ is the natural projection; \item[(II)] to accomplish (I) by developing a geometric sieve method which generalizes recent sieve methods (such as the square sieve of Heath-Brown and the polynomial sieve of Browning) that have been used to improve on Serre's bound \eqref{Serre_VK_result}. \end{enumerate}
+The purpose of the present paper is to investigate the General Problem in a particular function field setting, and to go beyond the analogue of (\ref{Serre_VK_result}) in the case of prime degree cyclic covers.
+Precisely, our goals are two-fold: \begin{enumerate} \item[(I)] to provide a nontrivial upper bound for the General Problem when $K = \F_q(T)$, $\cal{O} = \F_q[T]$, $\X = \P^n_K$, $\Y$ is a prime degree cyclic cover of $\X$, and $\eta$ is the natural projection; \item[(II)] to accomplish (I) by developing a geometric sieve method which generalizes recent sieve methods (such as the square sieve of Heath-Brown and the polynomial sieve of Browning) that have been used to improve on Serre's bound \eqref{Serre_VK_result} in the setting over $\Q$. \end{enumerate}

 We will present our main results in the next two sections, according to the above two goals.